Book your Anthony Joshua v Pulev hospitality today with Villiers –Contact +44 (0)203 745 3537 or firstname.lastname@example.org

 Anthony Joshua called out Tyson Fury straight after his win at Wembley Stadium earlier on in the year and Fury wasted no time in adding his name in to the mix to fight Joshua next.
 Fury had won against Klitschko just 18 months before the Joshua v Klitscho fight, but was stripped of his IBF title.
 Fury is keen to face Joshua, and hasn’t been too subtle about engineering the fight.
 Fury has returned to training and has been attempting to goad a reaction out of Joshua via social media with some below the belt comments.
 It seems like a Joshua vs Fury fight would be at Wembley Stadium in 2019.

 Tensions are high after the Wembley fight, claimed by some the Joshua v Klitschko fight is the greatest heavyweight title fight of the last decade.
-Find out first and secure the premier hospitality to see the Joshua v Klitschko rematch by signing up to the Villiers newsletter.BACK TO OUR JOURNAL
+Find out first and secure the premier hospitality to see the Joshua v Klitschko rematch by signing up to the Villiers mailing list with details of your group size.BACK TO OUR JOURNAL